 - Result in new blemishes in new areas of your skin.

 Unlike skin purging, breakouts result in fresh blemishes and skin issues.
 And there’s very little chance that your skin will get used to the product.
 Most of the times, it causes further damage.
-Hence, it is better to stop using the product.
+Hence, it is better to stop using the product and see your dermatologist.

 Let’s now take a look at the products that may cause skin purging.